Repeats

 Your prescription may include repeats so you can access more units of medication.
 This refers to the number of times you can reorder your prescribed dose before requiring a follow up consultation to discuss renewing your prescription with your doctor.

-You can view the amount of remaining repeats on your prescription when ordering.
+You can see how many repeats you have left on your prescription when ordering.

 Dispense Interval

-If you order more than that amount within the set period of time, your order will go into interval time.
-This means it can’t be dispensed until the interval time passes.
+If you order more than the set amount within the interval, your order will show as being in a “dispense interval”.
+This means it can’t be dispensed until the interval passes.

 Placing an Order

-If there is an active interval on your medication, you’ll be notified within the Patient Portal when placing an order.
-This indicates that you cannot immediately refill the medication due to the interval time.
+If there is an active dispense interval on your medication, you’ll be notified within the Patient Portal when placing an order.
+This indicates that you cannot immediately refill the medication.

-If you're willing to wait you can proceed, and your whole order will be processed once the interval time ends.
+If you're willing to wait, you can place the order and it will be processed once the dispense interval ends.

-Alternatively, if you prefer not to wait for the interval time to end to receive the rest of your order, you can deselect the specific medication that‘s currently in interval time and remove it from your order.
+Alternatively, if you prefer not to wait for the dispense interval to end, you can deselect the affected medication to remove it from your order.

 Understanding Intervals

-You can view the interval time for each of your medications on the prescription received from your alternative health clinic.
+You can view the dispense interval for each of your medications on the prescription received from your alternative health clinic.
+Each medication will have an interval listed, and they may be different.

-If the “Max quantity per repeat” on your prescription is “2” and the “Interval time” is “14 days”, you can order a maximum of 2 units of that medication within a 14 day period.
+If the “Max quantity per repeat” on your prescription is “2” and the “Interval” is “14 days”, you can order a maximum of 2 units of that medication within a 14 day period.

-The interval time is based on the dispensed date of your last order.
+The dispense interval is based on the dispensed date of your last order.

 For example, if you order 1 unit of medication on 1 November and it’s dispensed from the pharmacy on 4 November, the 14 day period will start from 4 November.

-If your order is showing the status "Interval time" and you're not sure why, or you'd like to edit the order, please contact uMeds.
+If your medication is showing a "Dispense Interval" and you're not sure why, or you believe there’s been an error, please contact uMeds.

 Due to schedule 8 medication regulations, prescriptions may remain valid for 6 months.
 However this varies depending on the doctor's assessment of your circumstances.